emmaxcojil/AI-and-Data-Science-Projects/README.md

 ML_HOUSE_VALUE_PREDICTOR: A business predicting software that uses supervised machine learning algorithm to make predictions for the value of houses looking at the features.

-DECISION TREES PROJECT: A Decision Tree and Random Forest Machine Learning Model to predict disease with 97% accuracy
+DECISION TREES PROJECT: A Decision Tree and Random Forest Machine Learning Model to predict disease with 97% accuracy.

+SVM AND MLPs PROJECT: A Support Vector Machines Learning Algorithm that assisted to accurately predict and separate disease data with 90% accuracy.